jlleongarcia/jlleongarcia/content/blog/oss-linux.md

 3. Garuda Linux (with this one you unlock the superpower of saying: I use Arch, btw)

-Time to try something new, getting ready for a network attached storage:
+Time to try something new, getting ready for a **network attached storage**:

 * OpenMediaVault (OMV)
 * Synology